 Pro Tip: Ask the attendant about the trip’s best photo opportunities.

 The Knight Sky and The Prospector cars both welcome passengers of all ages.

-The Knight Sky is an open air car with a glass paneled roof.
-Take in the panoramic scene while relaxing in the rooming and reclining seating.
-Along with your seat in this magnificent car, you will be receive a souvenir tote bag and mug, a morning pastry, and complimentary non-alcoholic beverages served by the private attendant.
+The Knight Sky is an open-air car with a glass-paneled roof.
+Take in the panoramic scene while relaxing in the roomy reclining seating.
+Along with your seat in this magnificent car, you will receive a souvenir tote bag and mug, a morning pastry, and complimentary non-alcoholic beverages served by the private attendant.